itsezc/palette/README.md

 ## Features

-- Fully typed with TypeScript
+- Strongly typed end-to-end with TypeScript
 - First class React and Master CSS support
 - Minimal footprint: ~2KB with no dependencies
 - Production ready
+- Themes, change between themes on the fly

 ## Usage